NeyrowZ/MysqlAPI/README.md

 }
 ```

+> Note that you can use the @Exclude annotation to remove a variable from the saved datas.

 > Note that a database credentials file will be created to the plugin folder.

 Last you have to do an instance of the API and a getter so you can access it from everywhere.